rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 ## General Information

-Git is a core component of the Rocky Linux build ecosystem and thus a mode of the development process for the distribution and available software. **GitLab** is the software used for storing mostly RPM SPEC files, patches, configurations for debranding/modification to packages, and some scripts/utilities.
-It may contain some source code depending on the use case.
+Git is a core component of the Rocky Linux build ecosystem, RESF projects, and thus a mode of the development process for the distribution and available software. **GitLab** is the software used for storing mostly RPM SPEC files, patches, configurations for debranding/modification to packages, and some scripts/utilities.
+It may contain some source code depending on the use case. **Gitea** is used for RESF, its projects, its code, and potentially other components that are not applicable for use in our GitLab instance.

 ## Expectations